ahayashi/hclib-actor/doc/markdowns/tools/slurm.md

 Hello from rank 2, on nid004547. (core affinity = 32,160)
 ```

-To make sure our goal here is to make sure **each PE bind to one physical core**, we should make sure that we set
+To make sure our goal here is to make sure **each PE bind to one physical core** and **each socket has an equal number of PEs**, we should make sure that we set
 `cpu-bind=cores` and **optionally set `-c 2`**